kwilkos/cxf/distribution/src/main/release/samples/README.txt

   set PATH=%JAVA_HOME%\bin;%ANT_HOME%\bin;%CXF_HOME%\bin;%PATH%
   set CLASSPATH=.;%CXF_HOME%\lib\cxf-incubator.jar;.\build\classes

-Save a copy of this script in the Celtixfire samples directory.
+Save a copy of this script in CXF_HOME/samples.
 Run the script prior to building and running the demos.

 Basic Setup for Building and Running the Demos in a Servlet Container
 =====================================================================

-Since celtixfire requires JDK/JRE 5.0, you must use a servlet container that is compatible with this JDK/JRE.
+Since Apache CXF requires JDK/JRE 5.0, you must use a servlet container that is compatible with this JDK/JRE.
 A suitable servlet container is Tomcat 5.5 or above.